Dr. David Wiley is Co-Founder and Chief Academic Officer of

 David was born and raised in West Virginia.
 He is an active member of the Church of Jesus Christ of Latter-day Saints (the

-Mormons) and served a two-year mission in Fukuoka, Japan.
+Japan, and now serves as bishop of a student congregation at Brigham Young University.
 David lives in Utah with his wife and five children and enjoys running, playing basketball, listening to and making music, and reading.
 Education

 Pre-College Program, Music, Carnegie Mellon University, 1989.